-Preheat the oven to 400 F/ 200 C/ gas mark 6.
+- Preheat the oven to 400 F/ 200 C/ gas mark 6.
 Place the tomatoes (open side up) in an oven dish, sprinkle with a little salt and drizzle with 1-2 tablespoons of the oil.
-Bake on the upper oven shelf for 20 minutes.
+Place on the upper oven shelf and roast for 20 minutes.
 Remove from the oven and set aside to cool.

-Whilst the tomatoes are in the oven prepare the eggplant.
+- Whilst the tomatoes are in the oven prepare the eggplant.
 Cut it into small cubes.
-In a large non-stick frying pan heat up 3-4 tablespoons of the oil, add the eggplant, season and fry over a fairly high heat for 10-13 minutes, stirring often, until lightly browned and tender.
+In a large non-stick frying pan heat up 3-4 tablespoons of the oil, add the eggplant, season and fry over a medium heat for 10-13 minutes, stirring often, until lightly browned and tender.
 Remove from the heat and set aside to cool.

-In a blender combine the tomatoes (along with the juices from the oven dish), garlic, chili, cilantro, lemon juice and blitz to combine the ingredients but try not to puree the mixture.
+- In a blender combine the tomatoes (along with the juices from roasting), garlic, chili, cilantro, lemon juice, half of the fried eggplant and blitz just to combine the ingredients (the mixture shouldn't be pureed completely).

-Combine the tomato mixture with the eggplant, adjust the seasoning as necessary and chill for 30 minutes before serving.
+- Combine the mixture with the remaining eggplant, adjust the seasoning as necessary and chill for 30 minutes before serving.

 I am bringing this easy roasted tomato eggplant dip recipe to #CookBlogShare, hosted this week by Eb@Easy Peasy Foodie.
 Also sharing with Recipe of the Week.
 Fiesta Friday.
 This week’s co-hosts are Lizet @ Chipa by the dozen and Jhuls @ The Not So Creative Cook.